okz-spec/growsoft-docs/Examples/addsocialportalbutton.md

 # Adding Buttons to the Social Portal

-Here you learn how to add buttons to a social portal using a callable function.

 Here’s an example of how to add a custom button to a social portal:

 ```lua